 Limit on the use of Course Repeat Option

-The Opus College of Engineering endorses the use of the Course Repeat Option as a means to improve a student’s GPA but limits its use to a maximum of five instances during the engineering program.
+The Opus College of Engineering endorses the use of the Course Repeat Option as a means to improve students' GPA but limits its use to a maximum of five instances per student during the engineering program.
 Due to federal regulations students may repeat a course in which a passing grade has been earned only once to improve the grade.
-CheckMarq automatically checks to see if a student is repeating a course.
-If a student attempts to enroll in a course that would exceed the federal limit, CheckMarq restricts the student from enrolling.
-The student may submit the Repeat Course Permission for Undergraduate Students form located in Forms-Academic section of the Marquette Central academic forms website if the repeat is in compliance with the University Repeat Policy.
+CheckMarq automatically checks to see if students are repeating a course.
+If students attempt to enroll in a course that would exceed the federal limit, CheckMarq restricts them from enrolling.
+Students may submit the Repeat Course Permission for Undergraduate Students form located in Forms-Academic section of the Marquette Central academic forms website if the repeat is in compliance with the University Repeat Policy.